 Dine at a paladar, you’re actually in someones home!

 While independent restaurants might be taken for granted in your home country, they remain something of a novelty in Cuba after 60 years of communist rule, with some private busines only legally permitted to operate in the late 1990s.
 Only now can visitors to the island enjoy freshly prepared and authentically made meals created by everyday Cubans themselves, opening up a new window into Cuban culture, customs, and tastes.
 As well as Cuban favourites such as ropa vieja (pulled beef steak), there are generally pizzas and burgers on offer, though your main problem will probably be deciding which fantastic paladar to choose!

 If walking all becomes a bit too much, or if you’d like to head further afield in the capital, consider making use of the city’s delightful taxi fleet.
-An absolute must when it comes to things to do in Havana, the city’s vintage vehicles – originally imported from the US in the 1950s – still ply the streets.
+An absolute must when it comes to things to do in Havana is to take a ride in one of the city’s classic cars – originally imported from the US in the 1950s –they still ply the streets of Havana.
 The main reason is the American trade embargo that makes it prohibitively expensive to import newer vehicles to the island, however the indirect result is an ageless feel to both the ancient and modern streets of Havana.

 We’re not suggesting you become business analysts on your trip to Havana, oh no!
 What we mean is visiting the museums and factories dedicated to Cuban cigars and to rum – a spirit first created on the island.
 The Havana Rum Museum sits within a converted old palace, and gives you the chance to learn all about the rum making process from start to finish (including a tasting session at the end).
 Meanwhile, the Partagas Cigar Factory gives a look behind the scenes at the effort required to create Cuba’s famous smokes.